 Artificial Neural Networks

-Artificial Neural Networks (ANN) are a mathematical representation of biological neural structures.
+Artificial Neural Networks (ANN) are one of the most powerful tools, which mathematics can currently provide.
+These are a mathematical representation of biological neural structures.
 Hereby the principal information mechanisms of natural brains and nervs are reproduced on a computer, which are used to solve complex tasks by Artificial Intelligence respectively Computational Intelligence.

-Controversy to conventional analytical models, where the functionality has to be constructed to meet certain goals, ANN are trained to reproduce the desired behaviour simply by specification of various example cases, which represend the functional requirements of the model.
+Controversy to conventional analytical and rule based models, where the functionality has to be constructed to meet certain goals, ANN are trained to reproduce the desired behaviour simply by specification of sufficient example cases, which represend the functional requirements of the model.

-Hereby artificial neural nets are standing out due to some advantages:
+Hereby artificial neural nets are standing out due to some advantages, which lead to their pronounced success:

 - ANN are "universal approximators", which means that any arbitrary funtions can be expressed by the use of neural networks.